MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/mstr-environment.md

 #### Response

-This API would return a Promise object that resolves to a MstrDossier object.
+This API returns a promise object that resolves to a MstrDossier object.

 #### Example